-Members of 566 federally recognized American Indian and Alaska Native Tribes and their descendants are eligible for services provided by the Indian Health Service.
-Approximately 2 million of the nation's estimated 3.4 million American Indians and Alaska Natives utilize the comprehensive health service delivery system.
+Members of 567 federally recognized American Indian and Alaska Native Tribes and their descendants are eligible for services provided by the Indian Health Service.
+IHS provides a comprehensive health service delivery system for approximately 2.2 million American Indians and Alaska Natives.

 The Indian Health Service (IHS) is the health care system for federally recognized American Indian and Alaska Natives in the United States.
 It’s important to clarify that the IHS is not a health insurance provider and that the IHS can provide healthcare to only eligible Alaska Native and American Indians at its federal hospitals and clinics.